North country restaurant owners might defy state and open

 “I got absolutely nothing from the state,” she said.

-She doesn’t know how she can prepare for that day if she doesn’t know what the state expects from here, she said.
+She doesn’t know how she can prepare for that day if she doesn’t know what the state expects, she said.

 Dear Mike Hazelwood,